axept/prejss/README.md

 Use the best bits of [PostCSS](https://github.com/postcss/postcss) and all plugins ([one](https://github.com/postcss/postcss#plugins), [two](http://postcss.parts/), [three?](https://github.com/axept/jss-from-postcss/edit/master/README.md) 😉) to get it as [JSS styles](https://github.com/cssinjs/jss).

-Fast, predictable and fully customizable PostCSS to JSS "on-the-fly" adapter.
+Fast, predictable and fully customized PostCSS-to-JSS adapter.

+It close to "Drop-in Replacement" for your SCSS/LESS/CSS Modules/Stylus to use it as JSS  "on-the-fly".

 Supports Server-side Rendering (SSR) and [run-time execution](https://github.com/lttb/babel-plugin-prejss).